crhall-writing/crhall-writing.github.io/_poems/mansion-by-the-sea.md

 the tide returns to the sea

 and whenever you might catch
-glimpse of a dolphin passing
+glimpses of a dolphin passing
 beneath a wave
 you wonder if it was even that
 you listened to the stories she told